hyperledger/besu-docs/docs/public-networks/concepts/network-and-chain-id.md

 :::info

-The Ropsten, Rinkeby, and Kiln testnets are deprecated.
+The following networks and testnets are deprecated: ETC Classic, Holesky, Kiln, Mordor, Ropsten, and Rinkeby.

 :::